grape-lang/grape-native/README.md

 Having a _compiled_ interpreter should be A LOT quicker than an interpreter in _interpreted_ python ;)

+> Unfortunately my new parsing method, which I REALLY like, doesn't work well in
+> Python, so I'm once again rewriting.
+In Lua this time!

 ## Design

 ### Grammar